Noaaan/MythicMetals/PATCHNOTES.md

 # 0.x.x
+Added Star Platinum Arrows.
+- These arrows act as stronger arrows of harming, dealing a *minimum* of 18 damage to both monsters and players.

-Allow the Banglum Nuke to be ignited using a flint and steel.
+Allow the Banglum Nuke to be ignited using a flint and steel inside a dispenser.

 # 0.15.4
 Restored Alloy Forgery recipes (will be available natively in AF next week).